Mwaldemar/logbook/posts/log2.md

 In my second week at Trendhim, I finished creating my logbook-website on Monday.

 After finishing my logbook, i started doing tasks for the website again.
-In this task i were to move the return policy to the cart summary as seen in the picture below, which meant i had to create a new React-component, which is a framework that utilizes JavaScript and HTML, to make "building-block" for websites.
+In the task i were to move the return policy to the cart summary as seen in the picture below, which meant i had to create a new React-component, which is a framework that utilizes JavaScript and HTML, to make "building-blocks" for websites.
 For the design of the tasks, the engineering team collaborates a lot with another team called "Shopper Experience", which gives us tasks that we are to implement.
 So the new component had to be of the same style that the other components in the cart summary are.

 ![alt text for screen readers](/secondweek.png "Second task")